-Before you configure your experiment, upload your data file to your workspace in the form of an Azure Machine Learning dataset.
+Before you configure your experiment, upload your data file to your workspace in the form of an Azure Machine Learning data asset.
+In the case of this tutorial, you can think of a data asset as your dataset for the AutoML job.
 Doing so, allows you to ensure that your data is formatted appropriately for your experiment.

-Create a new dataset by selecting From local files from the +Create dataset drop-down.
+Create a new data asset by selecting From local files from the +Create data asset drop-down.

-On the Basic info form, give your dataset a name and provide an optional description.
+On the Basic info form, give your data asset a name and provide an optional description.
 The automated ML interface currently only supports TabularDatasets, so the dataset type should default to Tabular.

 Select Next on the bottom left

 On the Datastore and file selection form, select the default datastore that was automatically set up during your workspace creation, workspaceblobstore (Azure Blob Storage).
 This is where you'll upload your data file to make it available to your workspace.

 Choose the bankmarketing_train.csv file on your local computer.
 This is the file you downloaded as a prerequisite.